-Terry O’Sullivan, PhD, MAAS, is Associate Professor in the University of New Hampshire at Manchester’s Security Studies program.
-His teaching, research, and publications concentrate in domestic and international security studies, broadly writ, including pandemic disease, the climate/global heating crisis, community disaster resilience, terrorism, weapons of mass destruction, and the theoretical, policy and practice-level integration of homeland security and other security frameworks.
+Terry O’Sullivan, PhD, MAAS, is Associate Professor in the University of New Hampshire Department of Security Studies, and Program Coordinator for the Bachelors of Science in Homeland Security.
+His teaching, research, and publications concentrate in domestic and international security studies, broadly writ, including pandemic disease, environmental security and the climate/global heating crisis, emergency management and community disaster resilience, political violence, weapons of mass destruction, and the theoretical, educational, and policy/practice-level integration of homeland security and other security frameworks.

 Ph.D., University of Southern California